 3. Paid holidays

 Paid holidays include national holidays or specific days off that an entire company observes.
-Some states, like Texas, include state holidays as paid holidays for state employees.
+Some states, like Texas, have state holidays as paid holidays for state employees.

 Employees don’t request time off for paid holidays since they’re usually already considered paid days off for the whole company.
 If a holiday falls on a weekend, employers can designate the previous Friday or the following Monday as the paid day off to observe the holiday.